 European stocks sink further as pandemic fears hit buying

-European shares ended at their lowest in nearly two months on Tuesday as concerns over a coronavirus pandemic roiled markets which had already marked enormous losses in the prior session
+The Nikkei 225 Index on the Tokyo Stock Exchange.
+Photograph: Philip Fong/AFP via Getty

-European shares ended at their lowest in nearly two months on Tuesday as concerns over a coronavirus pandemic roiled markets which had already marked enormous losses in the prior session.
+European shares ended at their lowest in nearly two months on Tuesday as concerns over a coronavirus pandemic roiled markets, which had already marked enormous losses in the previous session.

 Banking and insurance shares led declines, as a rush for safety saw a drop in bond yields.

-Iseq-heavyweight CRH also declined, down 1.4 per cent while Kingspan, which closed at a record high last week, lost 1.3 per cent.
+Iseq-heavyweight CRH declined 1.4 per cent, while Kingspan, which closed at a record high last week, lost 1.3 per cent.

 London-listed stocks fell sharply to fresh five-month lows on Tuesday as an increase in coronavirus cases outside China triggered a second day of selling across global markets.

-The blue-chip FTSE 100 lost 1.9 per cent, a day after logging its worst session since 2015 with reports of the virus spreading further, notably in Europe and Iran.
+The blue-chip Ftse 100 lost 1.9 per cent, a day after logging its worst session since 2015, with reports of the virus spreading farther, notably in Europe and Iran.

-Among the few stocks making it to the black on the FTSE 100 was insurer Prudential, which ended the day flat after hedge fund Third Point amassed a stake of over $2 billion and called on the company to split into two.
+Among the few stocks making it to the black on the Ftse 100 was insurer Prudential, which ended the day flat after hedge fund Third Point amassed a stake of over $2 billion and called on the company to split in two.

 Building materials supplier SIG slid 18 per cent to the bottom of the mid-cap index after saying it was replacing chief executive Meinie Oldersma as it seeks to stem a slide in its business caused by a weak European construction market.

-The pan-European STOXX 600 index ended 1.8 per cent lower as the virus’ spread to shores beyond China made investors swiftly reassess its potential economic impact.
-The STOXX has seen nearly $700 billion wiped off its value since Friday’s close.
+The pan-European Stoxx 600 index ended 1.8 per cent lower as the virus’s spread to shores beyond China made investors swiftly reassess its potential economic impact.
+The Stoxx has seen nearly $700 billion wiped off its value since Friday’s close.

 Germany’s Commerzbank was the worst performer on the bank index, closing about 5.8 per cent lower, while insurers were bottomed out by Legal & General Group.